Nuri al-Mismari: Defection to France

-On 21 October 2010, Mismari fled to France after stopping by Tunisia.
+On 21 October 2010, al-Mismari fled to France after stopping by Tunisia.
 He was last seen with Gaddafi at the Arab-African summit in Sirte on 9 and 10 October 2010.
-It was alleged Gaddafi had insulted Mismari at the summit.
+It was alleged Gaddafi had insulted al-Mismari at the summit.
 His defection was not publicized until 28 November 2010, when Libya issued an international arrest warrant against him.
 He was arrested in Paris at the request of Libya, which alleged he was involved in embezzlement.
-Mismari was subsequently the subject of an international incident between Libya and France when it was alleged that he had defected to France.
-His supporters in Libya, including sources close to Gaddafi's reformist son Saif al-Islam, countered that Mismari only went to France to undergo heart surgery and was set up amid a power struggle within Gaddafi's inner circle.
-According to Francois Bechis of the Italian newspaper Libero, Mismari gave extensive information while under French custody, claimed that he had connections within Tunisian dissidents, pinpointed the weaknesses of the Gaddafi regime, and was formally seeking asylum in France.
+His supporters in Libya, including sources close to Gaddafi's reformist son Saif al-Islam, countered that al-Mismari only went to France to undergo heart surgery and was set up amid a power struggle within Gaddafi's inner circle.
+According to Francois Bechis of the Italian newspaper Libero, al-Mismari gave extensive information while under French custody, claimed that he had connections within Tunisian dissidents, pinpointed the weaknesses of the Gaddafi regime, and was formally seeking asylum in France.
 Foreign Minister Moussa Koussa was held responsible for Mismari's defection and, anticipating more potential defections, Gaddafi confiscated the passports of several senior officials, including Koussa.

-On 15 December 2010, Mismari was released from French custody to the Hôtel Concorde Lafayette and his extradition hearing was subsequently postponed as the French judge requested more information from Libya.
-On 16 December 2010, Gaddafi sent Abdallah Mansour, the head of Libyan state media, to lure Mismari back to Libya.
+On 15 December 2010, al-Mismari was released from French custody and his extradition hearing was subsequently postponed as the French judge requested more information from Libya.
+On 16 December 2010, Gaddafi sent Abdallah Mansour, the head of Libyan state media, to lure al-Mismari back to Libya.
 Instead, Mansour was arrested at the Hotel Concorde Lafayette.
-On 23 December 2010, a delegation of anti-Gaddafi Libyans (Farj Charrani, Fathi Boukhris, and Ali Younes Mansouri) arrived in Paris to dine with Mismari, yet sources close to Mismari claimed he had resumed his "normal functions" as Head of Protocol and was preparing to return to Libya.
+On 23 December 2010, a delegation of anti-Gaddafi Libyans (Farj Charrani, Fathi Boukhris, and Ali Younes Mansouri) arrived in Paris to dine with al-Mismari, yet sources close to al-Mismari claimed he had resumed his "normal functions" as head of protocol and was preparing to return to Libya.

-Due to the Libyan Civil War breaking out in February 2011, Mismari was never extradited to Libya.
-In February 2011, one of Gaddafi's sons, Mutassim, allegedly came to Paris to ask him to return to Libya to no avail and Mismari subsequently tendered his resignation as Chief of Protocol from exile.
+Due to the Libyan civil war breaking out in February 2011, al-Mismari was never extradited to Libya.
+In February 2011, one of Gaddafi's sons, Mutassim, allegedly came to Paris to ask him to return to Libya to no avail and al-Mismari subsequently tendered his resignation as chief of protocol from exile.
 As of 2013, he was still living in Paris.